-This shows that family background can play a significant role for on-the-job training, but this applies mainly to the lowest end of the parental educational distribution.
+This shows that family background plays an important role for on-the-job training, but this applies mainly to the lowest end of the parental educational distribution.
 A total lack of parental education is associated with low probabilities and frequencies of on-the-job training.
 Variation in parental education beyond that threshold is no major explanatory factor for non-formal training.

-Sensitivity analysis
+6.2 Sensitivity analysis